 If you are interested in joining the JLSLA or being the JLSLA Champion for your firm, please contact the JLSLA President, Natalie Osafo at Natalie.Osafo@SlaughterandMay.com.

-The LSLA is delighted to announce that the Association’s membership is nearing 3,000 members with well over 1,250 members of the JLSLA and 40 corporate members.
+The LSLA is delighted to announce that the Association’s membership has passed 3,000 members with well over 1,250 members of the JLSLA and 40 corporate members.

 Corporate membership can offer a real saving to firms.
 Essentially, for £500 a firm with corporate membership can register an unlimited number of litigation solicitors working for it in London as members.
 Please contact Chris Bushell at Chris.Bushell@hsf.com if you would like further information or to take out corporate membership.